nijicha/slack-clone/.github/pull_request_template.md

 ## Impact
 <!--
-This is like checklist & note but scoped on impact existing system.
+This looks like Checklist & Note but scoped on impact existing system.
 -->